Sanford Wallace, aka “The Spam King” has just had his famous, two-decade-long career as a hacker put to an abrupt end by the legal system.

 The social network MySpace was new and proving to be extremely popular.
 Wallace set his sites on obtaining MySpace user’s accounts by any means possible with unsolicited messages that prompted users’ to follow links that led to sites spoofed to resemble the official MySpace site.
 Users were then asked to provide their usernames and passwords in order to send messages or e-cards to their friends.

 Boom!
 Wallace now had login access to possibly over half a million MySpace accounts with the ability to send messages on the users’ behalf pitching any spammy website that was willing to pay him.

 This scheme very quickly caught the attention of the FTC.
 As early as 2007, the FTC was again pursuing legal action against Wallace for violating earlier court orders to cease sending unsolicited messages, spam.

 In this case, the FTC was almost outsmarted because technically the messages were not unsolicited.
 The messages were generated from legitimate MySpace user accounts.
 The FTC was simply unable to stop him under the laws at the time.

 Wallace then took his show on the road to Facebook.
-He was unstoppable because lawsuit after lawsuit led to astronomical fines against Wallace that simply went unpaid.
-A prison sentence was not an option in the prosecution of a "spammer".
+He was unstoppable because a lawsuit after a lawsuit led to astronomical fines against Wallace that simply went unpaid.
+A prison sentence was not an option in the prosecution of a “spammer”.